aiedward/Microsoft-Professional-Program-Learning-Materials/DS101X Statistical Thinking for Data Science and Analytics.md

 [Course Syllabus](https://d37djvu3ytnwxt.cloudfront.net/assets/courseware/v1/33ad7c92b39bbaea35b505415788ea87/asset-v1:ColumbiaX+DS101X+1T2016+type@asset+block/DS101X_Course_Syllabus.pdf)

-Week 1: Introduction to Data Science
+## Week 1: Introduction to Data Science

-## Introduction to Data Science
+### Introduction to Data Science
-What is Data Science?
+What is Data Science?<br>
-What questions can Data Science answer?
+What questions can Data Science answer?<br>
-Why is there an explosion of data?
+Why is there an explosion of data?<br>
-What role does data visualization play in Data Science?
+What role does data visualization play in Data Science?<br>
-How did you become interested in Data Science?
+How did you become interested in Data Science?<br>
-What do you predict will happen in Data Science in 5 years?
+What do you predict will happen in Data Science in 5 years?<br>
-What are the most important skills for a Data Scientist?
+What are the most important skills for a Data Scientist?<br>
-What should a non-Data Scientist know about Data Science?
+What should a non-Data Scientist know about Data Science?<br>
-What should a non-Data Scientist know about Data Science?
+What should a non-Data Scientist know about Data Science?<br>

 ## Week 2: Statistics and Probability I

-Statistical Thinking for Data Science
+Statistical Thinking for Data Science<br>
-Numerical Data 1 Simple Visualization and Summaries Numerical Data 2 Simple Visualization and Summaries
+Numerical Data 1 Simple Visualization and Summaries<br>
+Numerical Data 2 Simple Visualization and Summaries<br>
 ### Numerical Data 3 Association
 ![association and causation](https://github.com/yang0339/Microsoft-Professional-Program-Learning-Materials/blob/master/DS101X%20Statistical%20Thinking%20for%20Data%20Science%20and%20Analytics/association%20and%20causation.jpg)